buptlishantao/xbob.paper.tpami2013/README.rst

 The experiments that make use of the LFW database may be integrated later on in this package.

+Be aware that all the scripts provide several optional arguments that are very useful if you wish at using your own features or your own parameters.

 Note for Grid Users
 ===================